Don’t become a victim of cybercrime

-Nearly half of small businesses have, at some point, fallen victim to cyber attacks, with 60% of those affected closing their doors within 6 months.
+Nearly half of small businesses have fallen victim to a cyber attack, with 60% of those affected closing their doors within 6 months.

 Hackers aim to: